wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
-* New: Create pro version
+* New: Create pro version with mobile support
+* New: Pro Version with responsive adsense support

 = 1.1.9 =
 * Fix: Change rating urls